Som-Prax/Frontend-Mentor-Order-Summary-Card/README.md

 ### Continued development
 I think I will focus on CSS and make more decent-looking websites.
 I hope I can masater HTML CSS and JavaScript one day soon.

-### Useful resources
-I read some codes from other people, and I think that helps me a lot.

-## Author
-Just a newbie, no websites or anything else.

-## Acknowledgments
-Some people's codes in the solution section helped me a lot, I almost felt overwhelmed because their codes looked brilliant and mine looked long and boring.